Ibn al-Baytar: Life

 Ibn al-Baitar was born in the city of Málaga in al-Andalus (Muslim Spain) at the end of the twelfth century, hence his nisba "al-Mālaqī".
 His name "Ibn al-Baitar" is Arabic for "son of the veterinarian", which was his father's profession.
 Ibn al-Bayṭār learned botany from the Málagan botanist Abū al-ʿAbbās al-Nabātī with whom he started collecting plants in and around Spain.
-Al-Nabātī was responsible for developing an early scientific method, introducing empirical and experimental techniques in the testing, description and identification of numerous materia medica, and separating unverified reports from those supported by actual tests and observations.
-Such an approach was thus adopted by Ibn al-Bayṭār.

 In 1219, Ibn al-Bayṭār left Málaga, travelling to the coast of North Africa and as far as Anatolia, to collect plants.
 The major stations he visited include Marrakech, Bugia, Constantinople, Tunis, Tripoli, Barqa and Antalya.

 After 1224, he entered the service of the Ayyubid Sultan al-Kāmil and was appointed chief herbalist.
 In 1227 al-Kāmil extended his domination to Damascus, and Ibn al-Bayṭār accompanied him there, which provided him an opportunity to collect plants in Syria.
 His botanical researches extended over a vast area including Arabia and Palestine.
 He died in Damascus in 1248.

 Ibn al-Bayṭār used the name "snow of China" (in Arabic, thalj al-Ṣīn) to describe saltpetre while writing about gunpowder.